Codecademy/docs/content/html/concepts/semantic-html/terms/section/section.md

 ---
-Title: "<section>"
+Title: '<section>'
-Description: "Defines elements in a document, such as chapters, headings, or any other area of the document with the same theme."
+Description: 'Defines elements in a document, such as chapters, headings, or any other area of the document with the same theme.'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Web Design"
+  - 'Web Design'
 Tags:
-  - "Semantic"
+  - 'Semantic'
-  - "Tags"
+  - 'Tags'
 CatalogContent:
-  - "learn-html"
+  - 'learn-html'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 The `<section>` semantic HTML element defines elements in a document, such as chapters, headings, or any other area of the document with the same theme.

 For example, content with the same theme such as articles about cricket can go under a single `<section>`.
 A website’s home page could be split into sections for the introduction, news items, and contact information.